 The goal of this website is to provide people who desire to become better disciples of Jesus a place to learn about what that means.
 We are not the only site on the web that provides these resources.
 We list some resources below where you can read more.
 If you want more information directly from us or want to connect personally, please fill out the contact form below.
 Feel free to follow us on Facebook too.

 This is all about him.
 He's all about you.

 Our goal is to follow Jesus and be on mission with him daily, making disciples, and building community among his disciples.

-It is Jesus' job to build the church--not ours.
+It is Jesus' job to build the church–not ours.
 We leave that to him.
-But inasmuch as we are able to help build community among disciples in certain locations, we're here to do what Father asks.
+After all, if you try to build the church, you rarely get disciples; but if you try to build disciples, you always get the church.
+Inasmuch as we are able to help build community among disciples in certain locations, we're here to do what Father asks.

 Recommended links to websites, books, and other tools to help you focus on discipleship, mission, and community.
 Know a resource we should add here?
 Please let us know.
 Click here.

 So, you've read through this site and you feel like you to are searching for more than just a church...
-You are searching, looking, pursuing, longing for true life with Christ.
+You are searching, looking, pursuing, longing for the Kingdom of God.

 We aren't perfect, but we'd love to tell you more about our search for more and discover if perhaps Father is asking us to connect and walk together in this search.
 Once you submit this form, we'll reach out to you by phone or email within a few days.